 The solution has now been rolled out in Spain, and BBVA’s Online Communications team is already seeing its benefits.

 “Huge amounts of data are being posted on Twitter every day, which makes it a great source of information for us,” states the Online Communications Department of this bank.
 “To make effective use of this resource, we needed to find a way to capture, store and analyze the data in a better, faster and more detailed fashion.
-We believe that IBM Cognos Consumer Insight will help us to differentiate and categorize all the data we collect according to pre-established criteria, such as author, date, country and subject.
+We believe that IBM Social Media Analytics will help us to differentiate and categorize all the data we collect according to pre-established criteria, such as author, date, country and subject.
 This enables us to focus only on comments and news items that are actually relevant, whether in a positive, negative or neutral sense.”